Experience nature on a whole new level

 Join our 'ohana (family) at Oahu's only east-side lū'au as we take you on a voyage through Polynesia for an unforgettable evening of traditional music, dance, and cuisine where the Ko'olau mountain meets the moana.

 This interactive program features two dolphins and can be summarized in two words: exhilarating and thrilling.
-A kiss on the cheek prepares you for an exciting dorsal fin ride.
+A kiss on the cheek prepares you for a belly ride, an exciting dorsal fin ride, and double foot push!
 This is truly an experience of a lifetime.
 Photos with your dolphin are available for purchase weather permitting.View Details

 Participants learn about daily dolphin life and interact with them up close and personal in this intimate and educational adventure.
-Guests enjoy a kiss and belly ride with a dolphin!
-Photos with your dolphin are available for purchase weather permitting.View Details
+Guests touch, enjoy a kiss, belly ride and a single dorsal tow with a dolphin!
+NEW!
+This thrilling adventure now comes with a free dorsal fin ride photo of your memorable experience!
+More photos with your dolphin are available for purchase weather permitting.View Details

-From a waist deep platform, participants observe the dolphins while they perform high-energy behaviors.
-Dolphins play, kiss and even “dance” with the guests!
+From a waist deep platform, participants touch and observe the dolphins while they swim right in front of them and perform high-energy behaviors.
+Dolphins play, kiss and may even “hula dance” with the guests!
 Photos with your dolphin are available for purchase weather permitting.View Details

 Dolphin Aloha lets you get close to dolphins without getting wet.
 At the backstage pool, you can pet and feed the dolphins and enjoy while they perform unique behaviors with splash and jump.
 Have fun interacting with our dolphin friends.View Details